 What are the chances of stopping the drugs?
 Much of what manifests as ADHD can be sensory issues, with the ADHD symptons capable of going away once the environment is properly controlled.
 Has this been tried?

 If you are sure the meds are needed, I would talk to his doctor about the diet issues before trying to make any major changes.
 I'm very cautious on this, because you don't want to solve issue A by creating issue B.

-Mom to an amazing AS boy (plus a non-AS daughter).
-Most likely part of the "Broader Autism Phenotype" (some traits)
+Mom to an amazing AS college son (plus a non-AS high school daughter).
+Most likely part of the "Broader Autism Phenotype" (some traits).